-At rhp, we believe that it’s our responsibility as architects to minimise the significant impact that the construction and operation of buildings has on the environment.
-That’s why sustainable low energy strategies have been at the core of our approach to architectural design for over two decades.
+We believe that it’s our responsibility as architects to minimise the significant impact that both the construction and operation of buildings has on the environment.
+That’s why sustainable and low-energy strategies have been at the core of our approach to architectural design for over two decades.

-Consideration for the social, economic and environmental impacts of a building is intrinsic to rhp’s early design process, and at the forefront of our thinking throughout the project life.
-Early stage environmental modelling enables us to offer performance certainty for our proposed design routes, and we also aim to future-proof buildings, giving them the flexibility to be adapted over time in response to changes in climate, demand for new sources of energy, and developments in technology.
+Consideration for the social, economic and environmental impacts of a building is intrinsic to the early design process, and at the forefront of our thinking throughout the project life.
+Environmental modelling during the early stages enables us to offer performance certainty for our proposed design routes.We also aim to future-proof buildings, giving them the flexibility to be adapted over time in response to changes in climate, demand for new sources of energy, and developments in technology.

 To keep up-to-date with emergent technology, environmental insights and approaches, we run a programme of specialist talks from guest speakers, and encourage our staff to attend external sustainability-related courses and seminars.
-We also have a dedicated sustainability team, who research and share information on environmental design via in-house design guides, staff seminars and technical consultations.
-The team is headed up by architect Patrick Osborne, who – as a Certified Passivhaus Designer with an MSc in Environmental and Energy Studies in Architecture – also provides expert advice and guidance for rhp projects to assist in achieving low energy and sustainable designs.
+We also have a dedicated sustainability team, providing expert advice and guidance for rhp projects to assist in achieving low energy and sustainable designs.

-rhp is committed to reducing environmental impact of the use of energy and natural resources within our own studios and is accredited under ISO 14001.
+We are committed to reducing environmental impact of the use of energy and natural resources and are accredited under ISO 14001.

 See our Environmental Policy for more information.